me-no-dev/arduino-esp32fs-plugin/README.md

 - In your Arduino sketchbook directory, create tools directory if it doesn't exist yet.
 - Unpack the tool into tools directory (the path will look like ```<home_dir>/Arduino/tools/ESP32FS/tool/esp32fs.jar```).
 - For **LittleFS**, you need an additional [mklittlefs tool](https://github.com/earlephilhower/mklittlefs)  Download the [release](https://github.com/earlephilhower/mklittlefs/releases) or see below
-- For **FatFS**, you need additional binary files for Windows or Linux (thanks @lbernstone for compiling) or take them from the author [here - mkfatfs tool](https://github.com/labplus-cn/mkfatfs/releases/tag/v1.0)  Thanks to [labplus-cn](https://github.com/labplus-cn/mkfatfs)
+- For **FatFS**, you need additional binary files for Windows or Linux, thanks [@lbernstone](https://github.com/lbernstone) for compiling - or take them from the author [here - mkfatfs tool](https://github.com/labplus-cn/mkfatfs/releases/tag/v1.0) , thanks to [labplus-cn](https://github.com/labplus-cn/mkfatfs)
 - Copy **mklittlefs[.exe]** and **mkfatfs[.exe]** to **/tools** folder of esp32 platform where **espota** and **esptool** (.py or.exe) tools are located
 - Alternatively see at [latest release](https://github.com/lorol/arduino-esp32fs-plugin/releases) for copies of archived binaries in question.
 - You can also use provided **package_esp32_index.template.json** to run **get.py** with it and download the missing binary files